Natural Baby Life logo (480 x 130)

 How long do babies use 5 oz bottles?

 Around the time your baby is two months old, you’ll notice that 2-3 ounces aren’t nearly enough for your little one.
-At this stage, you’ll want to move up the 5-oz bottle (or skip straight to the 6-oz size).
+At this stage, you’ll want to move up to the 5-ounce bottle (or skip straight to the 6-oz size).

 Five-ounce bottles are recommended for babies aged eight to sixteen weeks old, or two to four months old.
 Babies will use five-ounce bottles for 8 weeks.